 Dis budding offered for Free.

 NOTICE: We reserve the right to pull a prospect from the sales list at anytime for any reason.
 Be it due to injury or the off chance the prospect will be sold as a breeding buck.
-The depositor will be notified immediately and offered a replacement or deposit returned.
+The depositor will be notified immediately and offered a replacement of their choice or a full refund.

 All available prospects are CAE negative / CL free.
 We test the adult animals twice a year for CAE and do random full spectrum testing which includes things like CL and Johne's.